tarunngusain08/Smart-Meeting-Scheduler/ui/README.md

 ## Troubleshooting

 ### Authentication Issues
-- Ensure backend is running on `http://localhost:8080`
+- Ensure backend is running and accessible at the URL specified in `VITE_BACKEND_URL`
 - Check Microsoft Teams OAuth credentials in backend
 - Verify redirect URIs match in Azure AD app registration
+- Copy `config.env` to `.env` and verify the backend URL is correct

 ### Chat Not Working
-- Check AI endpoint is accessible: `https://radhey.app.n8n.cloud/webhook/handle-user-prompt`
+- Check AI endpoint is accessible at the URL specified in `VITE_CHAT_API_URL`
 - Verify network requests in browser DevTools
 - Check console for error messages

+### Avatar Images Not Loading
+- Verify `VITE_AVATAR_API_URL` points to a valid avatar service
+- Check network requests for avatar images in DevTools

 ### Build Errors
 - Run `npm install` to ensure all dependencies are installed